ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 The main reason for this is it is a key part of  `Steeltoe <https://steeltoe.io/>`_ which is something to do with `Pivotal <https://pivotal.io/platform>`_!
 Anyway enough of the background.

-The first thing you need to do is install the `NuGet package <https://www.nuget.org/packages/Ocelot.Provider.Eureka>`_ that provides Eureka support in Ocelot:
+The first thing you need to do is install the `Ocelot.Provider.Eureka <https://www.nuget.org/packages/Ocelot.Provider.Eureka>`_ package that provides Eureka support in Ocelot:

 .. code-block:: powershell